AndreasChristensen89/resto-booking-system/README.md

         * Meal must be linked to a category
         * Slug is automatically added

+* Under Reservation:
+    * In Tables add desired number of tables
+        * Technically the system works without tables, but no tables are added to bookings, and it will therefore not know if restaurant is full.

 * Warning: Admin can rely on booking logic to not conflict tables and bookings, but Admin is able to manually assign the same tables to concurrent bookings.
 Admin is advised to rely on the logic, or to make sure to use the Available Tables site when updating and accepting bookings (if sorting is turned off).
 If the admin wants to create a booking then it is best done from the site, as the logic does not work in the Admin administration system.

 ## Setup explanation
 * I added a restaurant model to have the restaurant be able to set specific requirements for bookings.
 Opening hours, booking duration
-* Installed Pillow for image upload.
 * If a user double books (same user, and duration of booking overlaps) a validation error is not given.
 Table check is done but tables are not assigned to new booking which is because of the chance that a user may want to use his profile to reserve a table for someone else in the same timeslot.
 The system sends out an email to the user to notify of the double booking and no tables assigned.
-The user is then invited to contact the restaurant or delete the double bookings.
+The user is then invited to contact the restaurant or delete the double booking(s).
 * Added property to booking to see if it's in past or not, and also if it's too late to cancel reservation.
 I set it to two hours, which I believe is reasonable.
 In case the guests need to cancel anyway they have to call the restaurant.
 * I set use_tz to False in settings.py in order to avoid the timezone input from bookings.booking_start
 * In order to add the ManyToManyField in the Booking model I had to save the booking first in the view and then afterwards attach the tables, and finally save again.
 This caused a lot of trouble but it works now.